Threshold effects in SO(10) models with one intermediate breaking scale: Results

 For the models with an intermediate symmetry that achieve gauge coupling unification without threshold corrections, the effect of threshold corrections on the scales $\MI$ and $\MGUT$ were found.
 This was performed by solving the matching conditions to determine the two scales as functions of the $\eta_i$ parameters.
 Then, the $\eta_i$ were individually sampled in the same way as described above for Fig.~\ref{fig:SMfailure}.
 Regions of possible scales for $\eta_i\in[-1,+1]$, $\eta_i\in[-2,+2]$, and $\eta_i\in[-3,+3]$ are plotted in Fig.~\ref{fig:thresholds}, again using the \verb|ConvexHull| routine.
 The red shaded regions denote the range of possible scales with RG running at two-loop level and the black contours show the same at one-loop level.
 The scales obtained in the absence of threshold corrections are denoted by a ``$\times$" (``$\star$") for the two-loop (one-loop) result.

 To investigate if the models which were originally disfavored due to a too short proton lifetime can be saved by threshold corrections, the nearly horizontal grey shaded region denotes a too short proton lifetime.
 Thus, points in the shaded region are ruled out.
 This line was computed by first calculating the proton lifetime for the randomly sampled points and then using a Support Vector Machine (SVM) from the \verb|scikit-learn| package~\cite{scikit-learn} version \verb|0.19.2| in \verb|Python 3.7.0| to find the equation of the line that best separates the two classes.
 This line separates the two classes well and was observed to be nearly identical for the one-loop and two-loop RG running.
 The slanted shaded region is the forbidden region corresponding to $\MI > \MGUT$.
-Note that there also exist bounds on $\MI$, such as right-handed neutrino masses in the type I seesaw mechanism or leptogenesis.
-However, these are model dependent and therefore neglected.
+Note that there also exist bounds on $\MI$, such as right-handed neutrino masses in the type I seesaw mechanism or leptogenesis~\cite{Fukugita:1986hr,Covi:1996wh,Davidson:2002qv,Buchmuller:2004nz,Blanchet:2008pw,Fong:2014gea}.
+Other possible experimental constraints on GUTs may come from neutron-antineutron oscillations~\cite{Mohapatra:1980qe,Mohapatra:1989ze,Mohapatra:2009wp,Babu:2013jba,Phillips:2014fgb} induced by the breaking of $B-L$ or topological defects~\cite{Lazarides:1980cc,Lazarides:1980va,Lazarides:1981fv,Kibble:1982ae,Kibble:1982dd,Weinberg:1983bf,Bhattacharjee:1991zm,Davis:1994py,Chakrabortty:2017mgi,Chakrabortty:2019fov,Lazarides:2019xai} from the breaking of some of the symmetries considered.
+The stability of these topological defects varies between different models, making some more problematic than others.
+For more details, see \textit{e.g.} Refs.~\cite{Lazarides:1980cc,Lazarides:1981fv,Chakrabortty:2017mgi,Chakrabortty:2019fov}

 For the model based on $\G{422}$, it was already allowed without threshold corrections.
 As shown in Fig.~\ref{fig:thr_422}, they have quite a large effect on the scales.
 The model based on $\G{422D}$ has smaller threshold corrections, as displayed in Fig.~\ref{fig:thr_422D}, due to the absence of the $\rep{210}_H$.
 This model was disfavored without threshold corrections and is saved by threshold corrections with $\eta_i\in[-1,+1]$.
 Turning to the model based on $\G{421}$ shown in Fig.~\ref{fig:thr_421}, it was disfavored without threshold corrections and is still disfavored by a too short proton lifetime with $\eta_i\in[-3,+3]$.
 It requires $\eta_i\in[-4,+4]$ in order to predict a long enough proton lifetime.
 The model based on $\G{3221}$ shown in Fig.~\ref{fig:thr_3221} was also allowed without threshold corrections.
 Lastly, the model based on $\G{3221D}$, shown in Fig.~\ref{fig:thr_3221D}, predicted a too short proton lifetime in the absence of threshold corrections.
 Only a small amount of threshold corrections are required to save it, since part of the region with $\eta_i\in[-1,+1]$ is above the grey shaded region.
 We summarize these findings in Tab.~\ref{tab:summary}.